nicktishchenko/invoice_agent/CONTRACT_MATCHING_IMPLEMENTATION_PLAN.md

 1. **PO Number Matching** (Confidence: 0.95)
    - Extract PO number from invoice
-   - Search contract documents for matching PO references
+   - Search contract CONTENT (not filenames) for matching PO references
-   - Match if PO found in contract documents
+   - Match if PO found in contract document content
+   - Note: Requires parsing contract documents to search content

-2. **Vendor/Party Matching** (Confidence: 0.85)
+2. **Vendor + Program Code Matching** (Confidence: 0.85)
    - Extract vendor name from invoice
+   - Extract program code from invoice (raw_text)
+   - Match if BOTH vendor matches contract party AND program code matches
+   - This handles cases where same parties have multiple contracts

+3. **Vendor + Date Range Matching** (Confidence: 0.80)
+   - Extract vendor name from invoice
+   - Extract invoice date
+   - Match if vendor matches contract party AND invoice date is within contract date range
+   - Requires contract date range information (extract from contract documents or metadata)
+   - Date ranges are helpful for distinguishing multiple contracts between same parties

+4. **Program Code Matching** (Confidence: 0.70)
+   - Extract program codes from invoice description/raw_text
+   - Match if program code matches contract's program_code
+   - Lower confidence because program codes can be ambiguous

+5. **Vendor Only Matching** (Confidence: 0.60)
+   - Extract vendor name from invoice
    - Match if vendor matches any party in contract
-   - Check invoice date is within contract date range

-3. **Program Code Matching** (Confidence: 0.70)
-   - Extract program codes from invoice description
-   - Match if program code matches contract's program_code
+   - LOWEST confidence - only used if no other matches found

-4. **Fallback: Default Contract** (Confidence: 0.50)
+   - Will likely result in AMBIGUOUS status if multiple contracts share same parties

+6. **No Fallback - Manual Review Required**
-   - If no match found, use first contract or most recent contract
+   - If no match found, status = "UNMATCHED"
+   - Invoice cannot be processed automatically
+   - Requires manual contract assignment
-   - Log warning about unmatched invoice
+   - Log clear warning about unmatched invoice

 **New Class: `InvoiceContractMatcher`**